 Staff recognised the importance of maintaining good communication with families, especially whilst visiting was suspended due to the COVID-19 pandemic.
 Staff assisted residents to make phone or video calls.
-Visiting arrangements were in place and staff commented on the positive benefits to the physical and mental wellbeing of residents; the manager had communicated with residents' relatives in order to keep them updated on matters such as visiting arrangements.
+Visiting and Care Partner arrangements were in place and staff commented on the positive benefits to the physical and mental wellbeing of residents; the manager communicated with residents' relatives by email and telephone in order to keep them updated on matters such as visiting arrangements.